-The mission of the Mershon Center is to advance the understanding of national security in a global context.
-Our understanding of international security draws from a wide range of perspectives, approaches, and substantive foci.
-Consequently, successful applicants may come from a variety of disciplines, including anthropology, communications, economics, geography, history, law, philosophy, political science, public affairs/administration, public policy, psychology, sociology, and other disciplines that engage international security broadly conceived.
+The mission of the Mershon Center is to advance interdisciplinary and collaborative approaches to international, national, and human security.
+The center’s understanding of international security draws from a wide range of perspectives, approaches, and substantive foci.
+Therefore, successful applicants may come from a variety of disciplines, including anthropology, communications, economics, geography, history, law, philosophy, political science, public affairs/administration, public policy, psychology, sociology, and other disciplines that engage international security broadly conceived.

-The center places an especially strong emphasis on supporting interdisciplinary research.
-Applicants are encouraged to develop collaborative interdisciplinary proposals that include a statement on how their project will contribute to the interdisciplinary development of knowledge.
+Applicants are encouraged to develop collaborative interdisciplinary proposals including a statement on how their project will contribute to the interdisciplinary development of knowledge.
 Interdisciplinary teams should strive to become more than the sum of their parts.
 The strongest team proposals will imagine a breakthrough that might come from active conceptual, methodological, and epistemological engagement across disciplines.
 Toward this end, promising teams will have a plan for their collaborative process.
 (For suggestions, see R. Bendix et. al., Sustaining Interdisciplinary Collaboration: A Guide for the Academy, University of Illinois Press, 2017.)

-Faculty who receive awards will be expected to be an active member of the Mershon Center.
-Grant recipients should participate in various Center functions throughout the academic year and are welcome to request office space.
+Faculty who receive awards will be expected actively participate in the Mershon Center and its activities.
+Grant recipients will be encouraged to participate in various center functions throughout the academic year and are welcome to request office space.
 They will be responsible for submitting a close-out report on project publications and other accomplishments, including submissions of external funding applications, and assistance with publicity related to Mershon projects by providing photos or other graphic materials.

-Interested faculty should contact Christopher Gelpi, director of the Mershon Center and Chair of Peace Studies, at email@example.com or at (614) 292-9843, to discuss any questions or ideas about potential project proposals.
-Proposals recommended for funding will receive informal notice in March or early April with formal notice coming later after final approval by the Mershon Center Oversight Committee.
+Interested faculty should contact Christopher Gelpi, director of the Mershon Center and chair of peace studies, at firstname.lastname@example.org or 614-292-1631, to discuss any questions or ideas about potential project proposals.
+Any questions about budgets or expenditures can be directed to Kyle McCray at email@example.com or 614-292-3810.

-Download the 2019-20 Faculty Research and Seed Grant application form.
+Download the Faculty Research and Seed Grant application form from the respective cluster (linked below).
 It will download as a fillable Microsoft Word file.
-Please type all information requested for the grant application directly into this file.
-Then send all application materials as email attachments to firstname.lastname@example.org.
-Please identify each electronic document with your last name and document type; for example, smithvita.doc or smithproposal.doc
+Please type all information requested for the grant application directly into this file and submit all application materials as email attachments to firstname.lastname@example.org, noting which cluster grant you are applying for in the body text of the email.
+Please also attach each electronic document with your last name and document type; for example, smithvita.doc or smithproposal.doc